 “Give me Brisbane Any Day”

 After driving nearly 3000 km from Sydney to Adelaide, G&N were happy to hand over the rental car keys.
 Virgin Australia winged them from cool, rainy Adelaide to sunny and slightly humid Brisbane City.
+(Enjoy this guide on your smartphone too, skip to the bottom to find out how)

 Nutmeg was in semi-tropical heaven.